AFC Notes: Ja’Marr Chase, Bengals, Browns, Ravens, Steelers

 Ravens

-Ravens HC John Harbaugh had high praise of first-round C Tyler Linderbaum for performing well against the Saints in Week 10.
+Jackson added that Stanley felt “pretty good” when he checked on him after the game.

-“Give [Tyler] a lot of credit; he blocked really well in a lot of ways,” Harbaugh said, via Todd Karpovich of FanNation.
-“He’s going up against one of the best nose guards in football, and I think he might have gotten him one time, but [Tyler] settled down and played great, blocked on the second level [and] was excellent.
-Then, the unsung part to me, all the snaps were right there, all the stuff that Lamar [Jackson] was doing with the ball handling.
-Those snaps were right there with a really good nose guard lined up over him, so he played exceptionally well.”
+“I went in the locker room after the game, and I checked on him, but he said he’s pretty good,” Jackson said.
+“He told me just don’t fall into him.”

-- Ravens RB Gus Edwards (hamstring) returned to practice on Wednesday.
+- Ravens HC John Harbaugh was optimistic about RB Gus Edwards (hamstring) playing this week but knew on Friday that it was not going to happen.
 (Jamison Hensley)

-- Ravens TE Mark Andrews (knee, shoulder) was limited in practice on Wednesday.
+- Harbaugh added both Stanley and first-round S Kyle Hamilton (knee) are trending in the right direction, adding Hamilton’s knee is stable and Stanley still has to undergo an MRI.
 (Hensley)

-- Harbaugh believes second-round OLB David Ojabo (Achilles) could make his NFL debut in Week 11.
+- Jackson praised the strong performance by WR Demarcus Robinson on Sunday: “He played lights out.
+We’ve known what he’s capable of though; we just have to keep feeding him the ball.”
 (Hensley)

 Steelers